endless-sky/endless-sky-wiki/WritingConversations.md

 # Apply #

-An "apply" entry modifies conditions instead of testing to see what they are currently equal to.
-The syntax is the same as the "on complete" node in a [mission](https://github.com/endless-sky/endless-sky/wiki/CreatingMissions#Triggers).
-In the example above, a condition "everyone thinks you are awesome" is created with a value of 1, and the condition "drunk" is increased by 1.
+An "apply" entry [modifies conditions](Player-Conditions#applied-condition-sets) instead of testing to see what they are currently equal to.
+In the example above, a condition "everyone thinks you are awesome" is assigned a value of 1, and the condition "drunk" is increased by 1.
 If "drunk" was not already a condition, its initial value is 0.
+If the condition "everyone thinks you are awesome" already existed and had a different value, this preexisting value is lost.
 Fractional values will be rounded towards zero (e.g. "0.99" becomes "0", "1.01" -> "1", and "-10.5" becomes "-10," so it is recommended to only use whole numbers.
+You cannot assign generic text as a condition value (e.g. `"drunk" = "true"` is not a valid condition).

  [engineScene]: https://raw.githubusercontent.com/endless-sky/endless-sky/master/images/scene/engine.jpg